 Hygiene and Social Distancing

-Catholic Education in the Archdiocese of Canberra & Goulburn, is focusing on maintaining the best possible hygiene standards for staff and students.
-All Catholic schools in the Archdiocese of Canberra & Goulburn have been asked to ensure school-wide hygiene practices (such as hand washing) are in place, encouraged and maintained, and that signage is displayed around good hand hygiene, preventing the spread of germs, coughing and sneezing.
+Catholic Education in the Archdiocese of Canberra and Goulburn, is focused on maintaining the highest standards of hygiene possible for staff and students.
+All of our Catholic schools have been asked to ensure school-wide hygiene practices are in place, encouraged and maintained.
+Signage promoting good hand hygiene, prevention of the spread of germs and correct procedures for coughing and sneezing are displayed.